Promised Chinese Loans: Transport sector projects fare poorly

 During his visit to Bangladesh in October 2016, Chinese President Xi Jinping pledged to provide about $20 billion loan -- the largest amount committed by a bilateral partner of Bangladesh -- over the following four years to implement 27 projects.

-But as of January this year, the two sides managed to sign agreements on only nine projects involving $8.08 billion, figures from the Economic Resources Division (ERD) show.
+But as of January this year, the two sides managed to sign agreements on only nine projects involving $8.08 billion, figures from the Economic Relations Division (ERD) show.

 Of the $8.08 billion, Bangladesh could utilise only $4.91 billion, less than a quarter of the amount promised by China.
 Red tapism on both sides is largely to blame for the slow disbursement of loans, said officials.

-Of the 27 projects, eight were under the transport sector, including four under the railways ministry, three under the road transport and bridges ministry, and one under the shipping ministry.
+Of the 27 projects, eight were for the transport sector, including four under the railways ministry, three under the road transport and bridges ministry, and one under the shipping ministry.

 RAIL PROJECTS